Who we are

-Every year, the Chief Auditor publishes an Audit Plan outlining the audits our team will prioritize in that year.
-Currently, each audit focuses on an area of mining regulated by the Ministry of Energy, Mines and Low Carbon Innovation (the Ministry).
+Every year, the Chief Auditor publishes an Audit Plan outlining the audits the Audit Unit will prioritize in that year.
+Each audit focuses on an area of mining regulated by the Ministry and generally considers:

 - Current regulatory requirements